kornelijepetak/incident-cs/README.md

 ## Get started

-[Check the wiki](https://github.com/kornelijepetak/incident-cs/wiki) for the list of available randomizers or see the **example** belosw for the quick start.
+[Check the wiki](https://github.com/kornelijepetak/incident-cs/wiki) for the list of available randomizers or see the **example** below for the quick start.

 Note that the example shows only a small subset of randomization areas.